Generic transversality for unbranched covers of closed pseudoholomorphic curves: Regularity for the linearized operator

 \begin{thm} The operators $\widetilde{\mathbf{D}}_\tau : \Gamma(\widetilde{E}) \to \Omega^{0,1}(\Sigma,\widetilde{E})$ defined above are injective for all $\tau \in \RR$ outside of a discrete subset. \end{thm}

-\begin{remark} The proof of Theorem~\ref{thm:super} only requires the special case of Theorem~\ref{thm:linear2} for which $\varphi : (\widetilde{\Sigma},\tilde{\jmath}) \to (\Sigma,j)$ is unbranched, and in this case a few details of the proof given below can be simplified slightly.
+\begin{remark} The proof of Theorem~\ref{thm:super} only requires the special case of Theorem~\ref{thm:linear2} for which $\varphi : (\widetilde{\Sigma},\tilde{\jmath}) \to (\Sigma,j)$ is unbranched, and in this case the proof below becomes somewhat simpler, e.g.~it does not require Lemma~\ref{lemma:branched}.
 The general case of Theorem~\ref{thm:linear2} may nonetheless be useful for proving stronger super-rigidity results. \end{remark}

 As in \S\ref{sec:Taubes}, we can use analytic perturbation theory to reduce this theorem to a statement for particular values of~$\tau$.
 We first extend $\widetilde{\mathbf{D}}_\tau$ to a Fredholm operator between Hilbert spaces $H^1$ and $L^2$, each regarded as \emph{real} vector spaces (since $\widetilde{\mathbf{D}}_\tau$ itself is real and not complex linear), then complexify and consider the family of complex-linear Fredholm operators